 These are just a few considerations that you as a father need to make before becoming involved in a family law case.
 I cannot tell you how many fathers assume that they will not be named as primary conservators of their children because of an old wives tale regarding courts favoring women over men in this context.
 There is no guarantee that you as a father will be named as primary conservator if that is your wish, but you certainly should not assume that you have no chance simply because you are a man and not a woman.
 The attorneys and staff with the law office of Brian Fagan help men in your position every single day, and we would be honored to be able to serve you and your family, as well.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law may impact you and your family in a potential family law case.
+These consultations are a great way for you to learn more about the world of Texas family law that may impact you and your family in a potential family law case.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book.”